Vanshita-Singh1/Store-Analysis/README.md

 Objective :

-To create a Annual Sales Report for 2022

-To analyze customer and sales growth in 2023
+Developed a Store Analysis Dashboard for Vrinda Store using Excel to create an Annual Sales Report for 2022 and analyze customer and sales growth in 2023.

-Here users can view:

-Orders and Sales chart

-Top 5 states where orders are maximum

-Order status
+- Implemented features allowing users to visualize Orders and Sales chart, identify top 5 states with maximum orders, and track order status.

-Number of orders with respect to gender
+ - Enabled users to analyze the number of orders with respect to gender, facilitating better decision-making based on customer demographics

 Screenshot: